Sarita Aguirre MS, RD, LDN

 Margaret received her Bachelor’s degree from the University of Illinois at Urbana-Champaign in Food Science and Human Nutrition.
 She received her Master’s degree and finished her dietetic internship at the University of Illinois at Chicago.
 She is a Certified Specialist in Sports Dietetics and is pursuing her certification as an eating disorder specialist.

-Lauren D’Errico MS, RD, LDN, CPT
+Lauren D’Errico MS, RD, LDN, CFNIP, CPT

 Posted January 11, 2021